Blog Home » Arizona » Protecting our water supply

 Protecting our water supply

 Our water supply is a very precious resource, especially because we live in a desert.
-At SRP, our goal is to manage our water supplies to make sure we have enough now and for future generations.
+At SRP, our goal is to manage our water supplies to make sure we have enough for both current and future generations.

 • Loss of system storage capacity